 Many new safer products are available compared with even a couple of years ago.
 Read on for some of the highest-rated sunscreen products that also feature low toxicity to you and the environment.
 These products still provide great sunburn (and questionable skin cancer) prevention caused by UVA and UVB exposure while not injuring Hawaii’s coral reefs.

-The following families of products are among the safest and most effective (according to EWG), and the highest rated by consumers.
+The following families of products are among the safest and most effective (according to EWG) and the highest rated by consumers.
+They list 183 recreational sunscreens which meet EWG’s criteria.
 We’d love to hear your other suggestions and sources:

 Badger Sunscreens (various SPF) (Used by Beat of Hawaii editors)